 Make a Donation

-The Baltimore Choral Arts Society is a nonprofit arts organization, which relies on the encouragement and support of the community to sustain the high level of our performances, broadcasts, and educational programming.
+The Baltimore Choral Arts Society is a nonprofit arts organization, which relies on the encouragement and support of the community to sustain our performances, broadcasts, and educational programming.

-We invite you to become part of our vibrant organization by contributing to our growth and success.
+We invite you to become part of our vibrant organization by participating in our growth and success with a financial contribution.

 Ways to Contribute

-Legacy Circle - A legacy gift may be as simple as naming Baltimore Choral Arts Society as a beneficiary in your will or in your IRA.
-Or you may want to take advantage of a planned giving program which cab be advantageious to both donor and Choral Arts.
+Planned Giving/Legacy Circle - A legacy gift may be as simple as naming Baltimore Choral Arts Society as a beneficiary in your will or in your IRA.
+Or you may want to make use of a planned giving program which can be advantageous to both donor and Choral Arts.
 We would be delighted to provide you with information about ways you can make a legacy gift to Baltimore Choral Arts.

 Please contact Executive Director Linda Moxley at 410-523-7070 for information on any of these opportunities.